 Check Out the View at One of Our Events!

-The Water Tower is open to the public on the first Saturday of each month from March to November 2016 from Noon till 4 pm.
+The Water Tower is open to the public on the first Saturday of each month from March to November, Noon till 4 pm.
 Visitors are able to climb to the top of the 170-foot and enjoy a spectacular, 360-degree view of the metropolitan St. Louis area that stretches as far as Illinois and the Jefferson Barracks Bridge.
 The Water Tower is also open on some special events such as the Grand South Grand House Tour.

 NOTE – There are 198 stairs and seven landings to the top.
 This historic structure predates compliance with the Americans with Disabilities Act.

 The WTPPS does not pre-sell tickets.
 Admittance to the Tower is paid for at the door of Tower.
 If there is a line please stand in the line and pay upon entrance to the Tower.

 We prefer cash (no bills larger than a $50 please).
 We also will accept check.
 We do not have the capability to accept PayPal, Bitcoin, credit or debit cards at this time.

 Parking is available on Russell Blvd on the parks southern border.
 If parking there is limited, there is parking along Compton Hill Place on the eastern border of the park.